What a tax notice of assessment is

-Reading your tax assessment
+Understanding your tax calculation

-| Likely you will have paid what's due when you receive your assessment and it will show your balance as nil.
-If you do have anything left to pay, it will show how much.
+You should have paid what's due when you receive your assessment.
+If you do have anything left to pay, it will show how much you owe.

 Paying tax if you're employed